ʻUlu Ambassador: Chef Casey Halpern

 “We as chefs need to give farmers a reason to grow and harvest,” he said.

-Our pala'ai is made recipe-ready for your convenience in the kitchen- providing farm-fresh and pre-washed, chopped, steamed and frozen squash chunks packed in resealable 5-pound bags that are ready to go when you need 'em!
+farm-fresh and pre-washed, chopped, steamed and frozen squash chunks packed in resealable bags & ready to go when you need 'em!